Yunying-Chen/Kaggle_Plant-Pathology-2020/README.md

 Opencv

 ## Data
+Download Kaggle's dataset.
 The dataset has 1638 sample.
 The dataset is split into training set and validation set.
 Opencv is used to read the images and resize the images into (224 * 224 * 3) to fit in the Network input.
 In order to avoid the overfitting, data augmentation is applied to all trainning data by using rotation, flipping, shiftting etc.

 ## Network
 MobileNet is called from Keras and the output is changed to 4 as the images are in 4 categories.